ProjetMondrian/MondrianAlgorithm/README.md

-With a greater scale parameter we have :
+With a greater scale parameter and 10 lines we have :

 ![alt text](https://github.com/ProjetMondrian/MondrianAlgorithm/blob/master/withgreaterscale.jpg)